beiko-lab/ananke/README.md

 - -**l**: *eps* clustering parameter minimum value (must be strictly greater than 0)
 - -**u**: *eps* clustering parameter max value (will stop before this if data merges into a single cluster)
 - -**s**: *eps* clustering parameter step-size
+- -**d**: distance measure.
+Default is short time-series (sts).
+Other options are euclidean, cityblock, cosine, l1, l2, manhattan. **Note: sts is the only measure that is computed with multithreading; other measures may be slower to compute.**
+- --**clr**: boolean flag.
+Indicates whether to use the centre log ratio transform with count zero multplicative zero imputation within time-points/samples.
+If this flag is not given, the counts within time-points are converted to simple proportions.

 Example:
 ```